 It is finally here.
 The box that I already ordered in 2018 took almost two years to arrive.
 It was also pricey - 150 euros - so I'm glad I can hold it in my hands.
 But the band has been working on it for more than two years.
 The idea originated almost 10 years ago and was supposed to be released in 2012.
 Later, that became 2015, then 2018, 2019 and finally 2020.

-‘To call a group Laibach Art in a nation that arose exclusively out of struggle - ultimately war - against German political and cultural expansionism (not just the Nazis) is, to say the least, scandalous.
+‘To call a group Laibach Kunst in a nation that arose exclusively out of struggle – ultimately war – against German political and cultural expansionism (not just the Nazis) is, to say the least, scandalous.
 No greater Dadaist twist could be possible.
-The name of the group is it's most successful poetic idea,’ said Slovenian writer and philosopher Taras Kermauner, as the name was reminiscent of the Austrian occupation and - even worse - the Nazi occupation of Slovenia during World War II, and all it’s horrors.
+The name of the group is it's most successful poetic idea,’ Slovenian writer and philosopher Taras Kermauner wrote, as the name was reminiscent of the Austrian occupation and – even worse – the Nazi occupation of Slovenia during World War II, and all it’s horrors.